asaslam1541/Module_12_Challenge/README.md

 - Recall for high-risk loans (label 1) is 0.85, indicating that the model correctly identifies 85% of the actual high-risk loans.

 *Logistic Regression Model with Resampled Data:*
-- The model achieved a slightly lower balanced accuracy score of 0.9128 compared to the original data model.
+- The model achieved a slightly lower balanced accuracy score of 0.9205 compared to the original data model.
-- Precision for high-risk loans (label 1) remains at 0.91, indicating consistent accuracy in identifying high-risk loans.
+- Precision for high-risk loans (label 1) increased to 0.99, indicating consistent accuracy in identifying high-risk loans.
-- Recall for high-risk loans (label 1) decreased to 0.83, suggesting that the resampled data model misses more actual high-risk loans compared to the original data model.
+- Recall for high-risk loans (label 1) decreased to 0.84, suggesting that the resampled data model misses more actual high-risk loans compared to the original data model.

-In summary, both models are effective in predicting credit risk, but the logistic regression model trained on the original data slightly outperforms the model trained on resampled data.
-The original data model has a higher balanced accuracy score and better recall for high-risk loans.
+In summary, both models are effective in predicting credit risk, but the logistic regression model trained on the original data slightly outperforms the model trained on resampled data for accuracy and recall; however, for precision the oversampled data provides a much better answer.

 **Recommendation**:
 - It is recommended to use the logistic regression model trained on the original data for credit risk prediction.
 It provides a slightly better overall performance, especially in correctly identifying high-risk loans.
 However, it is crucial to continue monitoring and improving the model's performance as the dataset evolves and more data becomes available.